 | Microservices | — | ✓ |

-Choose Streamline if you prioritize Blog and Payments.
-Choose Paralect Ship if Lambda Architecture and CI/CD are more important to your project.
+Choose Streamline if you prioritize Auth and Blog.
+Choose Paralect Ship if CI/CD and Microservices are more important to your project.

 Streamline costs $99 and includes 5 features.
-Paralect Ship costs $0 and includes 3 features.
-Streamline uniquely offers Blog, Payments, Auth.
-Paralect Ship uniquely offers Lambda Architecture, CI/CD, Microservices.
+Paralect Ship costs $0 and includes 2 features.
+Streamline uniquely offers Auth, Blog, Components.
+Paralect Ship uniquely offers CI/CD, Microservices.

 Paralect Ship is cheaper at $0, which is $99 less than Streamline ($99).

-Choose Streamline if you need Blog and Payments and prefer its tech stack.
-Choose Paralect Ship if Lambda Architecture and CI/CD are higher priorities.
+Choose Streamline if you need Auth and Blog and prefer its tech stack.
+Choose Paralect Ship if CI/CD and Microservices are higher priorities.
 If price is the deciding factor, Paralect Ship is $$99 cheaper.